Macintoshxz/PyRecommender-API/README.md

-# Marketplace Recommendation Engine (Work In Progress)
+# Marketplace Recommendation Engine API (Work In Progress)

 A recommender API (for cluster computing) created for the Amplify Marketplace to recommend apps to users based on a machine learning technique called Collaborative Filtering with Alternating Least Squares (a process to fill in missing entries in a "User-App" rating matrix to estimate a user's affinity for an app).
 This project heavily relies on Spark and builds on principles of distributed computation.
 This project was deployed on AWS EC2 servers, but the API allows for portability to other services (see below).